 John Halls died in 1756 and his brother Robert in 1774.
 They had no children and their surviving brother and sisters all lived in Suffolk, England (Mendlesham, Gipping and Wherstead).
 The executors of the estate were their neighbouring planters, Thomas Wheeler and Nathaniel Phillips, who were instructed to sell and dispose of the property “to the highest and best purchaser that they could get”, and then distribute the proceeds between the surviving family.
 Since Thomas Wheeler had pre-deceased Robert Halls, it may come as no surprise that the “most suitable purchaser” turned out to be Nathaniel Phillips, who was in need of a good grazing pen.
 This decision was contested in the courts but ended in favour of Phillips in 1781.
 Thereafter, Suffolk Park was associated with the nearby larger plantations of Phillipsfield and Pleasant Hill already held by Nathaniel Phillips.
 An indication of the comparative size of the plantations in 1816 is that the Pleasant Hill plantation had 258 slaves and 141 livestock, whereas Suffolk Park only had 46 slaves and 216 livestock, reflective of its greater importance as a “grazing pen”.
 Like many a successful planter before him, Nathaniel Phillips made his fortune and left Jamaica permanently in 1789 to become an absentee planter in Britain.
 He never returned to Jamaica but left his plantations there in the hands of managers.
 Phillips bought a landed estate in Wales and his two daughters married into nobility.

 After 1805 the sugar industry in Jamaica went into decline.
 Absentee owners became disinterested and failed to improve cultivation and processing methods.
 With the abolition of slavery in 1834 the value of the property was eroded, but the former slaves, with no other source of income, remained attached to the land and continued to work the plantation.
+At the time there were 33 enslaved people at Suffolk Park Pen.
 The existing slave village remained as the settlement of Suffolk Park.
 The Jamaican sugar cane industry was unable to compete with the developing sugar beet industry in Europe, and when the protective sugar tariff was removed in 1846, the industry collapsed.
 The former slaves maintained their families through subsistence farming until a revival began in the 1880s with the plantations being turned over to banana cultivation.
 New cooling techniques helped to keep perishable tropical goods like bananas fresh for the nearby American market, and American companies began to buy up the plantations.
 In 1892 the heirs of Nathaniel Phillips sold Suffolk Park to the Boston Fruit Company.
 It continued as a banana plantation until 1920 when there was a revival of the sugar industry, brought about by colonial preference measures by Britain and more efficient production methods.
 The Jamaica Sugar Estate, based in Glasgow, Scotland, bought up a number of plantations, including Suffolk Park, and in 1926 built a modern sugar refining factory at nearby Duckenfield Hall.
 Since then Suffolk Park has been attached to the Duckenfield factory as one of its sugar plantations.
 The tiny settlement still exists to provide labour to the plantation just across the road from the settlement, but today, with modern equipment, there is no longer the requirement to have as many as 46 operatives, and Suffolk Park remains no more than a hamlet on the road between Wheelerfield and Bachelors Hall.

 In 1664 the island was divided into seven administrative units known as parishes.
 Most of the parishes were named after governors of Jamaica, their wives, or British kings, with the addition of “Saint” beforehand if they were a first name.
 The parish of St Thomas was named after Thomas Hickman (Lord Windsor), Governor of Jamaica in 1661-1663.
 It was then named “St Thomas in the East” to distinguish it from the former “St Thomas in the Vale”.
 After 1866, when it absorbed the parish of St David, and St Thomas in the Vale also disappeared, it became plain St Thomas.